Web vs email

 To do this you would need to either:

-In terms of implementation, the two methods are pretty similar.
+From an implementation perspective, the two methods are similar.
 The only difference is that in method one you would add each SmartBlock to its own Slot, while in method two, you would create one SmartBlock but then add size=mobile or size=desktop as a query string parameter to the dynamic image URL.

 <head>